Read next

 And while over the last few decades we’ve seen an increase in the integration of design features like ramps and handrails in public spaces for those with various physical disabilities, more recently there have also been steps in the right direction in creating spaces catered to neurodiverse people.

 A great example of this type of inclusive design is the sensory room installed at Marvel Stadium last year in Australia.
-This room, designed with the guidance of medical professionals, is purposed for those who may struggle with the overstimulation of loud noises, bright lights, and the swarms of people that typically go hand in hand with stadium events.
-While in the past attending major events just may not have been possible for those who struggle with sensory regulation (often people with autism, dementia, and PTSD), this thoughtful style of inclusive design increases accessibility and reinforces the message to neurodiverse people that they are wanted and valued in these spaces.
+Designed with the direct guidance of medical professionals, the room provides a retreat for those who struggle with the overstimulation of loud noise, bright lights and the density of crowds that major stadium events inevitably produce.

 Though it’s far from the most important motivator, the reality is there are a number of economic benefits to prioritising a diverse approach in architecture, including broadening client bases and producing more innovative, profitable work.